6

 Save the configuration Ctrl+O, Ctrl+X

-6) Launch the Apache2 service:
+6) Start the Apache2 service:

 sudo service apache2 start

-An example of a test file (Content without comment grep -v "^[[:blank:]]#" test.conf):
+Sample test file (contents without comments grep -v "^[[:blank:]]#" test.conf):

 <VirtualHost *:80>